wix-incubator/wix-client-docs/events/guides/WIX-STORES-EVENTS/PickupDetails.md

 # Pickup Details

-Triggered whenthe user enters pickup information and clicks to advance to the next step in the checkout flow.
+Triggered when the user enters pickup information and clicks to advance to the next step in the checkout flow.

 **Properties**: